The Pastors Tale

 On Sunday while talking to the members of his church, he hears about some people who have been telling his congregation about a new way of understanding what the Bible means.
 He knows it is not correct as it does not match what he has been taught and knows in his heart, but he can not quite give an adequate argument for himself or his congregation.
 The people teaching a new and different way of understanding the Bible are very persuasive and convincing.

-He knows the passage by heart:
+He knows the passage:

 "preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.
 2 Timothy 4:2 (ESV)

-He knows that there is so much that he does not understand, and he is feels completely inadequate.
+He knows that there is so much that he does not understand, and he feels completely inadequate.
 He knows of local pastors, many of them dear friends, who have left the ministry.
 They have left, not just because of the challenge of pastoring but many from a deep sense of inadequacy in knowing the word and having confidence in being able to teach and preach it.

 The Challenge